pipeforce/pipeforce.github.io/docs/api/commands.md

  the key.
 If the user clicked within 10min, the entry is here, can be
  loaded and the message execution can be resumed.
 Otherwise if the user
  clicks after 10min on the link, no more entry in it.
 Execution fails.
  User has to re-request the link.
+Note: This command is for demo purposes only and not intended for production use.

 [Try online.](https://try.pipeforce.org/#/commandform?command=mail.verify:v1)